-9.15 Public Transport
+9.14 Public Transport

 Bus stops are located directly in front of UniHall (heading to Perth City and Northbridge) and across the road (using the underpass) opposite UniHall in front of UWA (for travel to Fremantle and beaches).
-Please refer to http://www.web.uwa.edu.au/university/transport
+Find out more here.

-9.16 Waste Management and Recycling
+9.15 Waste Management and Recycling